wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/4-monitor-exercise.md

     :::image type="content" source="../media/join-monitor.png" alt-text="![Screenshot of the Join monitor debug session pop-up window.]":::

-1. The application should load for the other user, and they will be aware that other people can see the session data.
+1. The application should load for the other user, and they will know that other people can see the session data.

     :::image type="content" source="../media/monitor-debug-session.png" alt-text="![Screenshot of the monitor debug session.]":::